BrekiTomasson/laravel-support-helpers/README.md

   - See how https://github.com/degecko/super-number/blob/master/src/SuperNumber.php uses `__call()` to reference
     some native PHP methods.
 Something similar could be done here.
 - "percent from" equivalent of the `percentOf()` method.
-- Remove dependency on `Laravel/Support` as it's hardly used after recent rewrites.